infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 ### Child training

 - Acc to a manual by Prerana [^2] Under any circumstances, no form of sexual maltreatment is ever alright.
 Have regular conversations with children with regard to personal safety
+- -Orientation for all kids within a week of their arrival -Once in 3 months refresher
+-Talk about appropriate and inappropriate touching, teach them to trust their intuition -Children with disabilities paid more attention to -Teach the children concept of private zones
+-Use anatomically appropriate terms in training -Establish clear safety rules in interacting with staff -Encourage children to exercise body autonomy, to change their own clothes and bathe independently- teach them boundaries and privacy
+-Teach them to say no and run away if they’re uncomfortable.
+Tell them that it is never their fault -Show them that they can talk to you, encourage them to report -Show them that mechanisms exist to take care of them and their concerns will be taken up seriously -Teach them that secrets are not good, no matter who asks them to keep the secrets -Celebrate certain child specific days to reiterate these points like child labour, international children’s day, etc

+### Caregiver training
+For Rainbow's caregivers
+-Full day orientation about the policy is mandatory -Gender and sexuality training recommended
+-All  donors and visitors need to be trained and informed of comms and behaviour protocol -Orient and train bus drivers on child protection concepts and the severity of punishment -Code of conduct needs to be signed by all stakeholders within 7 days of their engagement -Two training sessions conducted with all staff, parents and local police -Half day refresher training once a year for all staff

 ### Response to CSA
 - According to a manual by Aangan [^1]individual meetings for serious or personal issues such as sexual abuse.